iter8-tools/iter8/mkdocs/docs/tutorials/chaos/chaos.md

 **Next Steps**

-???+ tip "Reconfigure app to ensure success, use with your own app, and try other types of Chaos"
+???+ tip "Use with your own app, and try other types of Chaos"
-    1. Increase replicaCount to 2.
-Repeat the same experiment and watch it succeed.

-    2. I have my own app (not hello-world); how can I use these instructions with my own app.

-    3. I want to inject some other type of chaos.
-How can I do that?

-    4. I want to couple this experiment with version promotion.
-For example, I want to do this in staging, and once the experiment succeeds, I want to push it to production.
+    1. You can easily replace the `hello` app used in this tutorial with your own application. a) Modify [Step 1](#1-create-app) to use your service and deployment. b) Modify [Step 2](#2-create-composite-experiment) by supplying the correct namespace and label for your app, and also the correct URL where the app receives requests.

+    2. Litmus makes it possible to inject [over 51 types of Chaos](https://hub.litmuschaos.io/).
+Modify the composite Helm chart to use any of these other types of chaos experiment.

+    3. Iter8 makes it possible to [promote the winning version](../../concepts/buildingblocks.md#version-promotion) in a number of different ways.
+For example, you may have a stable version running in production, a candidate version deployed in a staging environment, perform this experiment, ensure that the candidate is successful, and promote it as the latest stable version in a GitOps-y manner as described [here](../deployments/slo-validation-gitops.md).